anveshmuppeda/kubernetes/commands/readme.md

 ### Decode token using below two websites
 https://www.base64decode.org/
 https://jwt.io/
+> [!NOTE]
-Notice: I'm taking a break from blogging to focus on Atari Gamer . com, check it out!
+> Notice: I'm taking a break from blogging to focus on Atari Gamer . com, check it out!
 Base64 Encode or Decode on the command line without installing extra tools on Linux, Windows or macOS
  26-Apr-2017
 Base64 encoding is used in quite a few places and there are many online web sites that let you encode or decode Base64.
 I am not very comfortable using such sites for security and privacy reasons so I went looking for alternative solutions.
 Whether you're using Linux, Windows or macOS you can use built-in tools to both encode or decode Base64 data.
 So ditch any online sites and start using software that is installed locally on your computer.
 Here's how.